 Mushrooms possess antioxidant, hypocholesterolemici XA substance or the ability of a substance to lower cholesterol levels in the blood with potentially adverse effects. , anti-tumor, anti-cancer, immunomodulatoryi XThe ability to modulate immune response and exert a protective effect on the body by decreasing or increasing levels of antibodies. , anti-allergic, nephroprotectivei XThe ability to protect the kidneys by reducing inflammation and helping clear metabolic wastes. , and antimicrobial properties.
 The active components in mushrooms responsible for their anti-cancer properties are lentinan, kristin, and hispolon.
 Shiitake mushrooms are rich in lentinan, which is known to suppress leukemia cell proliferation.
 The ethanol extract of this mushroom significantly decreased the cell proliferation cancer cells (8).

 Mushrooms have shown anti-cancer properties against breast, bladder, colon, lung, and prostate cancers (9).
-Shiitake mushrooms are regarded as medicinal foods and are used in traditional Chinese medicine for their anti-cancer properties.
+Shiitake mushrooms are regarded as medicinal foods and are used in traditional Chinese medicine for their anti-cancer and other medicinal properties.

-Further research also supports the anti-cancer effects of lentinan in shiitake mushrooms (10).
+Further research also supports the cancer prevention effects of lentinan in shiitake mushrooms (10).

 4. May Promote Skin Health